The Definitive Guide to Product Adoption in 2022

-In-app messaging are notifications and nudges users receive while they’re using a product, and can be very effective for improving your product adoption.
-These targeted messages can be used to help users during onboarding, call out new or underutilized features, proactively offer on-demand support, and much more.
+In-app messages are notifications and nudges users receive while they’re using a product, and can be very effective for improving your product adoption.
+These targeted, in-app notifications can be used to help users during onboarding, call out new or underutilized features, proactively offer on-demand support, and much more.

 Above: Beacons are one of the many types of in-app messaging you can create with Whatfix, allowing teams to highlight new or important product features.